acrks/acrks/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there!
-My name is Alex Crooks, and I am a former political staffer turned software engineer with a passion for making simple solutions to complex problems.

-My resume demonstrates my versatility and mastery of several coding languages, both front-end and back-end, as well as relational databases.
+My portfolio demonstrates my versatility and mastery of several coding languages, both front-end and back-end, as well as relational databases.

 My most recent experience was a contract with Prepango, using an incredible amount of data from their hundreds of vending machines in international airports and Greyhound stations across the United States.
 I worked with years of legacy data to build internal tools for their staff to monitor restocks and machine deployment